 Figure 11-74o (Example of a bistatic DMG sensing measurement) shows an example of a bistatic DMG sensing burst.
 The example shows three instances within the burst identified by their Sensing Instance SNs.
 In each instance the sensing initiator(#1437) transmits a BRP frame within a BRP PPDU (with a TRN field).
-The sensing responder responds in each instance with a BRP frame.
-In this case the sensing responder is not ready with immediate report so in each instance after the first one the report is on the previous instance (Report Delay=2).
-In the first instance there is no report (Report Delay=1).
+The sensing responder responds in each DMG Sensing instance with a BRP frame.
+In this case the sensing responder is not ready with an immediate report, so in each DMG Sensing instance after the first one the report is from the previous instance (Report Delay=2).
+In the first DMG Sensing instance there is no report (Report Delay=1).

 Example of a bistatic DMG sensing measurement